 Geniusas has been awarded numerous research fellowships and grants, including the Humboldt Research Fellowship for Experienced Researchers and the DAAD Research Grant.
 On three separate occasions, he was also awarded the General Research Fund (GRF) grant.

 Geniusas is one of the editors of the Social Imaginaries book-series (Rowman & Littlefield), and an associate editor of the International Journal of Social Imaginaries (Brill Publishers)

-Besides regularly offering introductory courses in philosophy as well as upper-level courses in 19th and 20th century continental philosophy, Geniusas also offers lectures and seminars in aesthetics, epistemology, phenomenology, philosophy of medicine and philosophy of imagination.
-In 2013 Geniusas received the Faculty of Arts Exemplary Teaching Award.
+Besides regularly offering courses in the history of philosophy, both ancient and modern, and in 19th and 20th century continental philosophy, Geniusas also offers lectures and seminars in aesthetics, phenomenology, hermeneutics and philosophy of imagination.
+On several occasions, he received the Faculty Exemplary Teaching Award.

 - 现象学 (胡塞尔、海德格尤是)

 Geniusas, S. 2022.
 Phenomenology of Productive Imagination: Embodiment, Language, Subjectivity.
 Hanover: Ibidem Press (Body and Consciousness Series), forthcoming.